Schlaefer/cakephp-simple-captcha/readme.md

 SimpleCaptcha for CakePHP
 =========================

 Simple captcha plugin for CakePHP.
+Presents a text field with a simple math problem (plus some other background measures).

 See: <https://github.com/Schlaefer/cakephp-simple-captcha>